box/box-content-preview/README.md

 Development Setup
 -----------------
-1. Install Node v6.10.0 or higher and NPM v3.10.10 or higher.
+1. Install Node v6.10.0 or higher.
+2. Install yarn package manager `https://yarnpkg.com/en/docs/install`.
+Alternatively, you can replace any `yarn` command with `npm`.
 2. Fork the upstream repo `https://github.com/box/box-content-preview`.
 3. Clone your fork locally `git clone git@github.com:[YOUR GITHUB USERNAME]/box-content-preview.git`.
 4. Navigate to the cloned folder `cd box-content-preview`
 5. Add the upstream repo to your remotes `git remote add upstream git@github.com:box/box-content-preview.git`.
 6. Verify your remotes are properly set up `git remote -v`.
 You should pull updates from the Box repo `upstream` and push changes to your fork `origin`.
-7. Install dependencies `npm install`
+7. Install dependencies `yarn install`
-8. Test your first build! `npm run build`
+8. Test your first build! `yarn run build`

 While Developing
 ----------------